flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 image('commands.png', "(ref:gpucommandscaption)", float=TRUE, no_borders=TRUE)
 ```

-To start with, the CPU sends geometry data (vertices) to the GPU by filling its internal 64 byte FIFO buffer with **commands** (up to three).
+To start with, the CPU sends geometry data (vertices) to the GPU by filling its internal 64-byte FIFO buffer with **commands** (up to three).
 Essentially, a command states how and where to draw one primitive.

 Once the geometry is received, **clipping** is applied to skip operations over unseen polygons (residing outside the camera's viewport).